Diaeresis (diacritic)

 The diaeresis diacritic indicates that two adjoining letters that would normally form a digraph and be pronounced as one sound, are instead to be read as separate vowels in two syllables.
-For example, in the spelling "coöperate", the diaeresis reminds the reader that the word has four syllables co-op-er-ate, not three, *coop-er-ate.
+For example, in the spelling "coöperate", the diaeresis reminds the reader that the word has four syllables, co-op-er-ate, not three, *coop-er-ate.
 In British English this usage has been considered obsolete for many years, and in US English, although it persisted for longer, it is now considered archaic as well.
 Nevertheless, it is still used by the US magazine The New Yorker.
 In English language texts it is perhaps most familiar in the loan words naïve, Noël and Chloë, and is also used officially in the name of the island Teän and of Coös County.
-Languages such as Dutch, Afrikaans, Catalan, French, Galician, and Spanish make regular use of the diaeresis.
+Languages such as Dutch, Afrikaans, Catalan, French, Galician, Greek, and Spanish make regular use of the diaeresis.
+(In some Germanic and other languages, the umlaut diacritic has the same appearance but a different function.)

 Name

 The word diaeresis is from Greek diaíresis (διαίρεσις), meaning "division", "separation", or "distinction".

 The word trema (tréma), used in linguistics and also classical scholarship, is from the Greek trē̂ma (τρῆμα) and means a "perforation", "orifice", or "pip" (as on dice), thus describing the form of the diacritic rather than its function.